Yelp/mrjob/docs/guides/writing-mrjobs.rst

 each mapper.
 In most cases, this should be seamless, even to the point of telling you which file was being read when a task fails.

+By default, files in recognized compressed formats (`.gz`, `.bz2`) are decompressed after being download.
+If you want to handle the original file directly and unpack the contents in your mapper, you can set `unpack_archives: false` in your runner configuration.

+   runners:
+       hadoop:
+           unpack_archives: false

 .. warning::

    For all runners except EMR, mrjob uses :command:`hadoop fs` to download